jagerguy36/Rimbody/README.md

 Vanilla Plants Epanded | Tilling is recognized as hard labor Eccentric Extras - Beach Stuff | Playing beach Ball is mix of balance and moving.
-Mines 2.0 | Mining is recognized as hard labor
+Mines 2.0 | Mining is recognized as hard labor Mountain Miner (Continued) | Mountain Mining is recognized as hard labor

 ## Incompatibilities